 Marissa Boyers Bluestine

-Marissa has served the Pennsylvania Innocence Project as Legal Director since its inception in 2009.
-Marissa coordinates and supervises the legal efforts of the organization.
-In addition, Marissa promotes the mission of the Project to strengthen and improve the effectiveness of the criminal justice system in Pennsylvania through public education and advocacy.
-She engages in public education, advocacy and legislative reform efforts on issues that relate to innocence and the criminal justice system.
-Working directly with law enforcement, Marissa is helping our criminal justice system respond to the challenges raised by the over 330 DNA exonerations nationwide through improving investigative techniques.
+Marissa Boyers Bluestine has been the Pennsylvania Innocence Project’s Legal Director since its inception in 2009.
+She coordinates and supervises the legal efforts of the organization.
+Marissa also promotes our mission through public education, advocacy, and legislative reform for issues and laws related to innocence and the criminal justice system.
+Marissa works directly with law enforcement to train, update, and include them in investigative techniques empirically proven to exceed outdated practices.

 Yvonne Y Carter

-Mr. Babcock’s public service has included one year as a VISTA volunteer, appointments to the Board of Trustees of the Philadelphia Prison System and the Mayor’s Task Force on Homeless Services, and board membership with the Pennsylvania Innocence Project, Pennsylvania Prison Society, Eastern State Penitentiary Historic Site, and National Clearinghouse for the Defense of Battered Women.
-He is also an adjunct professor in Temple University’s Department of Criminal Justice.
+His public service includes Americorps VISTA, several appointments to the Board of Trustees of the Philadelphia Prison System and the Mayor’s Task Force on Homeless Services.
+Bill has also earned board membership with us here at the Project, Pennsylvania Prison Society, Eastern State Penitentiary Historic Site, and National Clearinghouse for the Defense of Battered Women.
+Currently, Bill is an adjunct professor at Temple University’s Criminal Justice Department.

 T.C. joined the Pennsylvania Innocence Project in August of 2015, increasing the Project’s legal staff to three full-time attorneys.
-T.C. graduated from Pennsylvania State University in 2009 and received his J.D. from the University of Pittsburgh School of Law in 2012.
+T.C. is a 2009 graduate of Pennsylvania State University (B.A.) and the University of Pittsburgh School of Law (J.D.).

-Prior to joining the Project, T.C. worked as the appellateand post-conviction attorney for a private criminal defense firm in Harrisburg, Pennsylvania, from 2012-2015.
-In those three years with the firm, T.C. litigated cases throughout Pennsylvania, and he drafted the PCRA petition and worked on the team that freed James Hugney after 35 years of wrongful incarceration.
-T.C. has been a volunteer at the Widener School of Law in Delaware as a Moot Court judge, at Penn State University, and with the Alzheimer’s Association.
+Before working with us, T.C. worked as the appellate and post-conviction attorney for a private criminal defense firm in Harrisburg, PA.
+Over the course of three years, T.C. litigated cases throughout Pennsylvania, drafted the PCRA petition, and worked on the team that freed James Hugney Sr. after 35 years of wrongful incarceration.

-After law school, Elizabeth was recruited by the Allegheny County Office of Conflict Counsel to develop two new programs to ensure quality legal representation for court-involved youth.
-She collaborated with community youth agencies, county government agencies, and court officials in developing the program model and mission.
-She was responsible for all policies and procedures, identifying and obtaining funding, and the recruitment of qualified staff.
-The juvenile delinquency and juvenile dependency divisions of the Office of Conflict Counsel were launched in the spring of 2011.
-Both programs have been widely praised and have continued to grow and expand over the last several years.
+Here, she collaborated with community youth agencies, county government agencies, and court officials in developing a program model and mission.
+She was responsible for all policies, procedures, staff recruitment, and identifying and obtaining funding for the programs.
+As a result, the juvenile delinquency and juvenile dependency divisions of the Office of Conflict Counsel launched in the spring of 2011.
+Both programs have received praise and continue to grow and expand.

-After passing the Pennsylvania bar exam, Elizabeth joined the Office of Conflict Counsel’s adult trial unit where she represented adult criminal clients in cases ranging in severity from summary disorderly conduct to first degree homicide.
-Most recently, Elizabeth gained invaluable federal criminal trial experience through her work as a Research and Writing Attorney and Assistant Federal Defender for the Federal Defender’s Office in the District of the U.S. Virgin Islands.
+After passing the Pennsylvania bar exam, Liz joined the Office of Conflict Counsel’s adult trial unit where she represented adult criminal clients in cases varying cases.
+Most recently, Liz gained invaluable federal criminal trial experience through her work as a Research and Writing Attorney and Assistant Federal Defender for the Federal Defender’s Office in the District of the U.S. Virgin Islands.